originphp/security/README.md

 ## Random Strings

-To generate a cryptographically secure random string, the default length is 16.
+To generate a cryptographically secure hexadecimal random string, the default length is 16.
 (This is an alias for hex)

 ```php
 $randomString = Security::random(); // 5f31ecf661dabb04